 |

-Boston Scientific develops, manufactures and markets medical devices used in a range of interventional medical specialties.
-Co.'s MedSurg segment includes: Endoscopy, which develops and manufactures devices to diagnose and treat a range of gastrointestinal and pulmonary conditions; and Urology and Pelvic Health, which develops and manufactures devices to treat urological and pelvic conditions, including kidney stones, benign prostatic hyperplasia, prostate cancer, erectile dysfunction, incontinence and pelvic floor disorders.
-Co.'s Rhythm and Neuro segment develops and manufactures a range of implantable devices that monitor the heart and deliver electricity to treat cardiac abnormalities.
+Boston Scientific Corporation is a global developer, manufacturer and marketer of medical devices that are used in a range of interventional medical specialties.
+Its MedSurg segment includes Endoscopy, Urology and Neuromodulation.
+Its Endoscopy business develops and manufactures devices to diagnose and treat a broad range of gastrointestinal (GI) and pulmonary conditions with less invasive technologies.
+Its Urology business develops and manufactures devices to treat various urological conditions for both male and female anatomies.
+Its Neuromodulation business develops and manufactures devices to treat various neurological movement disorders and manage chronic pain.
 According to our Boston Scientific stock split history records, Boston Scientific has had 2 splits. | |

 |